DavidFarrell/europeanbioinvasions.ecologygames.eu/content/homepage/6games.md

 The game is run by one or two Game Masters (GMs) who guide the players through one out of a set of scenarios of plausible future circumstances in Europe (chosen by the GMs) with a focus on a particular invasive species.
 Each player assumes the role of a stakeholder, and jointly the players will generate new, and even innovative, strategies to manage the impact the species can cause.

+European BioInvasions was a finalist in the International Educational Games Competition at the European Conference on Games Based Learning 2022 in Lisbon, Portugal.

 ## Key features
 * for students, scientists and real life stakeholders
 * 60-120 mins